lukasklinser/lukasklinser/README.md

 ✨ currently working on <a href="http://hive.app/" target="_blank">hive.app</a>, enabling d2c brands to run their business on autopilot <br>

-🎨 we're always looking for more great product, design and engineering talent → lk@hive.app <br>
+🎨 we're always looking for more great product, design, and engineering talent → lk@hive.app <br>

 📝 other than that, i write a lot. and take photos. i'll probably publish more one day. or step by step on <a href="https://lkx.so">lkx.so</a>. i could also talk about productivity setups and stacks for hours on end. and sometimes do :)<br><br>
 📱 socials: <a href="https://twitter.com/lukasklinser">twitter</a>, <a href="mailto:klinser.lukas@gmail.com">email</a>